ch1briks/BallTraking/README.md

 # BallTraking

-Machine vision project on ROS
+Machine vision project on ROS, path Server from pc, path Client from robot
-Server - on pc
-Client - on robot